 Here are some of her tips:

 Reduce the friction within the part of the customer journey you own.

 The customer experience, in Thomases’s view, is ongoing rather than singular in nature.
-It consists of a series of finite journeys that includes every single interaction your customers have with you.
+It consists of a series of finite journeys that includes every single interaction your customers have with you, a single customer view.
 As a marketer, you certainly can’t control every aspect of their journeys, which likely cut across individual touchpoints optimized by product, online, retail, or other company departments.
 But change begins with baby steps.
 Take positive action to optimize the portion of the journey you can control.
 “It’ll be like germinating the garden,” Thomases said.